2020 ATP Tour: Affected tournaments

 The COVID-19 pandemic affected many tournaments on both the ATP and WTA tours.
 Tournaments from 9 March to 21 August were either cancelled or postponed.
 The 2020 Summer Olympics were postponed to 2021 and the ATP rankings were also frozen over this period, with the last official rankings being released on March 16.
 The following tournaments were suspended or postponed due to the COVID-19 pandemic.

 Statistical information

-These tables present the number of singles (S), doubles (D), and mixed doubles (X) titles won by each player and each nation during the season, within all the tournament categories of the 2019 ATP Tour: the Grand Slam tournaments, the ATP Finals, the ATP Tour Masters 1000, the ATP Tour 500 series, and the ATP Tour 250 series.
+These tables present the number of singles (S), doubles (D), and mixed doubles (X) titles won by each player and each nation during the season, within all the tournament categories of the 2019 ATP Tour: the Grand Slam tournaments, the ATP Finals, the ATP Masters 1000, the ATP 500 series, and the ATP 250 series.
 The players/nations are sorted by: